battle-tactics-strategies

 Coordinated Attacks with Cavalry and Infantry

 The most sophisticated tactics involved coordination with other arms.
-For example, when the Roman army faced heavy chariots or elephants, auxiliary archers were essential to wound and enrage the animals.
-In the Battle of Carrhae (53 BC), the Parthian horse archers overwhelmed Roman legions, but the Romans later adapted by training auxiliary archers to return fire from a mobile testudo formation.
-In offensive operations, archers would advance in conjunction with light infantry, such as velites or levis armatura darters.
+For example, when facing heavy chariots or war elephants, auxiliary archers were essential to wound and enrage the animals, causing them to turn on their own lines.
+In the Battle of Carrhae (53 BC), Parthian horse archers overwhelmed Roman legions, but the Romans later adapted by training auxiliary archers to return fire from a mobile testudo formation.
+In offensive operations, archers would advance in conjunction with light infantry such as velites or levis armatura darters.
 The cavalry archers (equites sagittarii) performed a unique role: they could flank an enemy line, shoot while riding, and then disengage before any countercharge.
 This mobile firepower was especially effective against slow-moving infantry or in pursuit after a broken enemy.

 Psychological Impact

-The mere presence of auxiliary archers had a psychological effect.
-Enemy warriors, seeing a screen of archers, often had to decide to either charge through an arrow storm (which could cut down dozens) or hold their ground and absorb volleys while the Romans advanced.
-The continuous stream of arrows created a constant noise and threat, wearing down morale.
+The mere presence of auxiliary archers had a significant psychological effect.
+Enemy warriors, seeing a screen of archers, often had to decide either to charge through an arrow storm (which could cut down dozens) or to hold their ground and absorb volleys while the Romans advanced.
+The continuous stream of arrows created constant noise and threat, wearing down morale.
 In battles where the enemy lacked archers of their own, the Romans could dominate the skirmish phase entirely, dictating the pace of the engagement.
-This asymmetry forced enemies to adopt defensive tactics, such as the German use of earthworks or the Parthian use of heavy cavalry.
+This asymmetry forced enemies to adopt defensive tactics, such as the Germanic use of earthworks or the Parthian reliance on heavy cavalry to counter archer fire.

 The Dacian Wars (101–106 AD)

-During Trajan’s Dacian campaigns, auxiliary archers from Syria and Crete were crucial in sieging Sarmizegetusa and other fortified sites.
-The Dacians employed a falx, a curved blade that could hack through Roman shields—but the archers could target the unarmored arms and heads of the Dacian defenders.
-Additionally, at the Second Battle of Tapae, archers were used to clear the wooded hills flanking the Roman advance.
+During Trajan’s Dacian campaigns, auxiliary archers from Syria and Crete were crucial in besieging Sarmizegetusa and other fortified sites.
+The Dacians employed the falx, a curved blade that could hack through Roman shields—but the archers could target the unarmored arms and heads of Dacian defenders.
+Additionally, at the Second Battle of Tapae, archers cleared the wooded hills flanking the Roman advance.
 Trajan’s Column in Rome depicts archers in scale armor shooting from behind a line of infantry, arrows in the air, showing their integrated role.
+For a visual reference, see the depictions on National Geographic’s article on Trajan’s Column.

 The Jewish Revolt (66–73 AD)